Prasaddrajguru/Sports_complex_Bookings/README.md

 # Sports_complex_Bookings

-Description - In this project, we required to build a simple database to help us manage the booking process of a sports complex.
+Description - In this project, we are required to build a simple database to help us manage the booking process of a sports complex.
 The sports complex has the following facilities: 2 tennis courts, 2 badminton courts, 2 multi-purpose fields and 1 archery range.
 Each facility can be booked for a duration of one hour.

 Only registered users are allowed to make a booking.
 After booking, the complex allows users to cancel their bookings latest by the day prior to the booked date.
 Cancellation is free.
 However, if this is the third (or more) consecutive cancellation, the complex imposes a $10 fine.